pa4080/cron-gui-launcher/README.md

 ## How it works?

-0. Note about the logging: The sctipt will create a log file, located in `/tmp`, which name shall be `$USER-git-cron-launcher-$DESCRIPTION.log`.
-Where as `$DESCRIPTION` will be asignet the value of the input variable `$2`, thus if you wish you can make some job's log file unique.
+0. Note about the logging: The script will create a log file located in `/tmp`, which name shall be `$USER-git-cron-launcher-$DESCRIPTION.log`.
+Where as `$DESCRIPTION` will be assigned the value of the input variable `$2`, thus if you wish you can make some job's log file unique.

-1. Initiallyt the scrypt attempt to get the current user's `$DISPLAY` number.
-For this purposse it uses the <a href="https://askubuntu.com/a/744751/566421">following</a> method:
+1. Initially the script attempts to get the current user's `$DISPLAY` number.
+For this purpose it uses the <a href="https://askubuntu.com/a/744751/566421">following</a> method:

 	````bash
 	w $(id -un) | awk 'NF > 7 && $2 ~ /tty[0-9]+/ {print $3; exit}'
 	````

    - The `$DISPLAY` variable is `unset` `while` the user is not logged in.
 In this case the scipt `sleep`'s for a while and then makes a new attept.
-   - This action is repeated until the `$DISPLAY` variable is set and its value is getted and exportedexported.
+   - This action is repeated until the `$DISPLAY` variable is set, then its value is saved and exported.

 ## Supported/Tested Desktop Environments